Apple’s effort to court ‘ethical’ hackers draws poor reviews

 Apple is appealing its loss in a federal copyright lawsuit against a small Florida company called Corellium, which makes a tool that allows researchers more easily to search for flaws in iPhone software.

 Tian Zhang, an iOS software engineer, first reported a bug to Apple in 2017.
 After months of waiting for Apple to fix the bug, Zhang lost patience and decided to blog about his discovery.
 The second time he reported a security flaw, he says Apple fixed it but ignored him.
 In July, Zhang submitted another bug to Apple that he says was eligible for a reward.
 The software was quickly fixed, but Zhang didn’t receive a reward.
 Instead, he was kicked out of the Apple Developer Program.
 Membership in the program is required to be able to submit apps to the App Store.
+Apple did not comment on Zhang’s allegations.

 “It’s a mixed feeling,” Zhang said in an interview.
 “On one side, as an engineer, you want to make sure the products you’re building are safe for other people,” he said.
 On the other hand, he says, “it seems like Apple thinks people reporting bugs are annoying and they want to discourage people from doing so.”

-Alex Rice, CEO and co-founder of HackerOne, which provides bug bounty services to companies, said it can take time to fix bugs in more complicated software systems but that it is important to educate researchers on why it is taking so long.
+Alex Rice, chief technology officer and co-founder of HackerOne, which provides bug bounty services to companies, said it can take time to fix bugs in more complicated software systems but that it is important to educate researchers on why it is taking so long.
 “It takes a little bit of good faith.
 And it takes a little bit of transparency and collaboration,” he said.
 Still, “faster is always better.”

 Despite Apple’s bounty program, there continues to be a big market for vulnerabilities on Apple devices.
 Researchers can sell exploits for iPhones for as much as $2 million, according to a price list published by Zerodium, a company that buys and sells exploits for use by firms such as NSO Group.
 The same kind of exploit for Google’s Android operating system goes for $2.5 million.